marcoonroad/Coro-Simple/README.md

 }
 ```

-The **iter** function above will receives an anonymous list and returns a *generator*
+The **iter** function above will receive an anonymous list and give back a *generator*
 function...
 Well-minded, now we will see generators.

 ##### Coroutine: Generator #####

-Note: here, the generator definition is just for a function that returns the next value (every
+Note: here, the generator definition is just for a function that return the next value (every
 time that it's called), not as is usually called a *asymmetric coroutine without dedicated
 stacks* (that cares about if you will call **yield** out of their block / lexical scope).